Luis Robert Player Props: White Sox vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 27th-ranked team ERA among all MLB pitching staffs (5.48).
+- The Phillies' 5.28 team ERA ranks 26th across all league pitching staffs.

-- The Phillies surrender the 10th-fewest home runs in baseball (17 total, 1.1 per game).
+- The Phillies surrender the 10th-fewest home runs in baseball (18 total, one per game).

-- The Phillies are sending Falter (0-2) to make his fourth start of the season.
-He is 0-2 with a 4.80 ERA and nine strikeouts in 15 2/3 innings pitched.
+- Walker gets the start for the Phillies, his fourth of the season.
+He is 1-1 with a 4.20 ERA and 14 strikeouts in 15 2/3 innings pitched.

-- The left-hander last appeared on Thursday against the Cincinnati Reds, when he tossed 4 2/3 innings, allowing five earned runs while giving up eight hits.
+- The right-hander's most recent appearance was on Friday against the Cincinnati Reds, when he went six innings, surrendering one earned run while allowing four hits.

-- The 25-year-old has amassed an ERA of 4.80, with 5.4 strikeouts per nine innings, in three games this season.
-Opponents are batting .311 against him.
+- The 30-year-old has a 4.20 ERA and 8.4 strikeouts per nine innings across three games this season, while giving up a batting average of .200 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.